JVSCHANDRADITHYA/Movie-Review-Analysis-using-IMDb-LargeDataset/README.md

 ## 🚀 Features

-- Sleek UI with background image, IMDb branding and intuitive layout
+- Sleek UI, IMDb branding and intuitive layout
 - Dynamic star rating and rating slider
 - Stores a mini history of predictions
 - Styled sentiment labels: **green for positive**, **red for negative**